Forensic deepfake audio detection using segmental speech features: Experimental setting

 Here, \( \mathcal{T} \) and \( \mathcal{N} \) represent the sets of indices belonging to target and non-target trials, respectively.
-Unlike in FVC, where LRs are computed over speaker pairs, our scores are derived directly from model likelihoods of individual speech tokens.
-Thus, although we use the canonical Cllr formula, its interpretation in this study reflects decision uncertainty in real vs. fake source classification rather than evidential strength in speaker-based comparisons.
+Unlike in FVC, where LRs are computed over speaker pairs, our scores derive directly from model likelihoods for individual speech tokens under two source hypotheses, $H_{\mathrm{real}}$ and $H_{\mathrm{fake}}$.
+We therefore use the canonical $\mathrm{Cllr}$ formula to quantify \emph{token-level evidential strength} for $H_{\mathrm{real}}$ versus $H_{\mathrm{fake}}$.
+This differs from speaker-comparison usage, but it is not merely a measure of decision uncertainty; it summarizes how well the scores for a given token support one source hypothesis over the other.
+We note that this is not a full LR system for court use, which would require additional adjustment, validation, and reporting steps.